HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 Also, according to the Council, a typical 35-year-old male stands a 21 percent chance of becoming disabled for three months or longer in his career, with the average being 82 months.
 For a 35-year-old typical female, there’s a 24 percent chance of facing a disability of three months or longer, with 82 months again being the average.

 These statistics and odds are reason enough to protect your future by purchasing long-term disability (LTD) insurance.
-Many companies offer LTD policies, and private insurers like Hartford, Unum, Cigna, MetLife, and Lincoln Financial offer policies you can purchase on your own.
+Many companies offer group LTD policies, and private insurers like Mass Mutual, Guardian Life, Principal, The Standard, Nortwestern Mutual, Mutual of Omaha, New York Life and others offer policies you can purchase on your own.

 What if, while you’re receiving these monthly payments, you suddenly need a cash infusion, or you decide you’d rather have money in the bank to invest than rely on monthly benefits?
 Can you trade your monthly benefits for a lump sum?

 The answer is that it depends on the insurance company and the terms of the policy.
-Some insurance companies will proactively offer you a buyout, so they can close out your account – and save money since what they offer will no doubt only be a portion of their total liability toward you.
+Some insurance companies will strategically offer you a buyout, so they can close out your account – and save money since what they offer will no doubt only be a portion of their total liability toward you.

 Can You Negotiate a Buyout?